Fidel V. Ramos: Philippine Envoy to China

-President-elect Rodrigo Duterte revealed in June 2016 that Ramos was the one who pushed him to run for office so that 'Mindanao will finally have a Filipino president'.
+President-elect Rodrigo Duterte revealed in June 2016 that Ramos was the one who pushed him to run for office so that "Mindanao will finally have a Filipino president."

 On July 23, 2016, Ramos was appointed by President Duterte as the Philippine Envoy to China to strengthen bilateral ties again after a much-heated diplomatic war over the South China Sea.
+On 8 August 2016, the Philippines him to Hong Kong to mitigate tensions.
+Ramos met with Fu Ying (chair of China's Foreign Affairs Committee for the National People's Congress) and Wu Shicun (president of the National Institute for South China Sea Studies).
+Ramos conveyed the Philippines' willingness to engage in formal discussions with China.
+The three issued a statement in their personal capacities emphasizing cooperation and dialogue between the two countries.

-On November 1, 2016, however, Ramos, stating that he miscalculated the possibilities and effects of a Duterte presidency, sent his resignation due to Duterte's drug war which has killed at least 8,000 Filipino drug suspects at the time.
-President Duterte accepted his resignation from the post on the same day.
+On November 1, 2016, Ramos sent his resignation after President Duterte returned from his state visit to China "because the officials have taken over."
+Duterte accepted his resignation from the post on the same day.
 He was replaced by veteran journalist Jose Santiago "Chito" Sta.
 Romana.

 After stepping down, while he continued to show support to President Rodrigo Duterte, he had been vocal in raising concerns and criticisms to his administration.
 In February 2017, Ramos raised his concern about impunity and unilateralism amidst the drug war.
 In May 2017, Ramos criticized government officials who went with Duterte to Russia, claiming they turned the President's official visit into a "junket", which the Palace later denied.
 In September 2017, Ramos said the Philippines continued to "lose badly" under the Duterte administration.
 Despite his criticisms, Duterte still saw him as his "number one supporter" and at the same time his "number one critic", and even called him his "everything."

 COVID-19 pandemic

 During the COVID-19 pandemic in the Philippines, he stayed under strict home quarantine and kept himself updated of the latest news including the pandemic.
-On June 25, 2021, he completed his COVID-19 vaccination by receiving his second dose in Ayala Alabang, Muntinlupa.
+On June 25, 2021, he completed his COVID-19 vaccination by receiving his second dose in Ayala Alabang, Muntinlupa, where he had lived.

 On March 18, 2022, on Ramos' 94th birthday, the Fidel V. Ramos Presidential Library was launched online.
-It became the first and so far the only online presidential library in the Philippines.
-It was later revealed that Ramos was already ill at this time, and was unable to take on visitors.
+It became the first and, so far, the only online presidential library in the Philippines.
+It was later revealed that Ramos was already ill at this time and was unable to take on visitors.

 2022 elections

-During the 2022 elections, Ramos did not make public his endorsement but had pledged support for the presidential bid of Leni Robredo, whom he also endorsed her successful vice presidential campaign in 2016.
-This was despite the fact that his party Lakas–CMD had earlier adopted her rival, Bongbong Marcos, who was the running mate of Lakas chairperson Sara Duterte, as its presidential candidate.
+Ramos did not make his endorsement public during the 2022 elections, but he pledged support for the presidential bid of Leni Robredo, whom he had also successfully endorsed for vice president in 2016.
+This was despite the fact that his party Lakas–CMD had earlier adopted her rival Bongbong Marcos, who was the running mate of Lakas chairperson Sara Duterte, as its presidential candidate.